-Having regular health checks can inform you about how well your treatments are working and give you early warnings about changes in your health.
+Having regular health checks informs you about how well your treatments are working and give early warnings about changes in your health.

-Most people with HIV are monitored by general practitioners (GPs) with experience in treating people with HIV.
+Most people with HIV are monitored by general practitioners (GPs) with expertise in treating people with HIV.

-You need to keep an eye on your viral load, CD4 counts, pap smear (women), sexually transmissible infections, your liver health (especially if you also have hepatitis, but also because some HIV treatments can cause liver damage), your general health and your dental health.
+You need to keep an eye on your viral load, CD4 counts, pap smear (women), sexually transmissible infections, your liver health (especially if you also have hepatitis B and/or hepatitis C), your general health and your dental health.

 Viral load and CD4 count

-- The level of damage to your immune system
+- The level of damage, if any, to your immune system; and

-- If your treatments are working, and whether it may be necessary to change them; and
+- If your treatments are working, and whether it may be necessary to change treatments